Gladys Pearl Baker: 1916–1923: Marriage to Jasper Baker

-Hollywood
+1923–1928: Hollywood and second marriage

-The film industry was flourishing by 1923 when 576 films were released and 43 million people, more than 40% of the country's population, went to see black-and-white silent films.
-In 1923, 130,000 workers supported the film industry, having risen from 35,000 workers in 1919.
 In 1923, Gladys moved to Hollywood and worked for Consolidated Film Industries as a negative film cutter.
 She worked six days a week cutting out portions of the film that studio editors marked for removal.
-Another group of people assembled the strips in order to create the final release negative.
+Another group of people assembled the strips to create the final release negative.
 Baker also worked as a film cutter at Columbia Pictures and RKO.

 She met Grace McKee, a supervisor at Consolidates, and they became good friends.
 In the summer of 1923, they moved into an apartment in an area that came to be known as Silver Lake in Los Angeles and east of Hollywood.
 The two women embraced the freedom of the Roaring Twenties, becoming flappers "who chose to extend the recent women's suffrage amendment to include the various social and sexual autonomies long claimed by men."
-Grace transformed Baker from a brown-haired "plain jane" to an attractive red-headed woman who wore stylish clothing.
+Grace transformed Gladys from a brown-haired "plain jane" to an attractive red-headed woman who wore stylish clothing.
+In 1925, McKee married actor Ervin Silliman "Doc" Goddard.

-During the time that Baker worked at RKO she was described as having little affect and closed off.
+During the time that Gladys worked at RKO, she was described as having a flat affect and seemed closed off.
 She was also described by coworkers, though, as beautiful, having twinkling green eyes and a lively spirit, delightful, and funny.

-Marriage to Martin Edward Mortensen

-In the summer of 1924, Baker met Martin Edward Mortensen (1897–1981), the son of a Norwegian immigrant a 27-year-old meterman for the Southern California Gas Company.
+In the summer of 1924, Gladys met Martin Edward Mortensen, the son of a Norwegian immigrant and a 27-year-old meterman for the Southern California Gas Company.
 They both had been married once before.
 They married on October 11, 1924.
-Baker was initially attracted, among other things, to Mortensen's stability, but after they were married she became bored with him.
+Gladys was initially attracted, among other things, to Mortensen's stability, but after they were married she became bored with him.
 She left him around early 1925 and moved in with Grace.
-Mortensen filed a divorce petition on May 26, 1925, citing desertion, and he tried to win his wife back.
-They were divorced on August 15, 1928.
+Mortensen filed a divorce petition on May 26, 1925, citing desertion.
+He tried to win his wife back, but they were divorced on August 15, 1928.